Using venom to develop eco-friendly pesticides, epilepsy treatments and more

 “Students can go on to discover how tarantula toxins are being tested as treatments for stroke and epilepsy,” says Susan.

 “It's one of many learning journeys we want our students to be part of.”

 Stroke is the second-leading cause of death worldwide, and survivors face high chances of disability due to the damage strokes cause to the brain.
 Chronic pain is another huge health problem that affects 1 in 5 adults and has limited treatments.

-But animal venoms – of which the SCMB has the largest collection in the world – are a rich source of stable natural peptides that have the potential to affect brain activity and pain receptors.
+But animal venoms – of which UQ's School of Chemistry and Molecular Biosciences (SCMB) has the largest collection in the world – are a rich source of stable natural peptides that have the potential to affect brain activity and pain receptors.
 The goal for the SCMB’s world-class resources and researchers is to develop new painkillers, novel drugs for treating severe paediatric epilepsies, and novel neuroprotective agents for treating stroke victims.